Last updated on January 12, 2024.

 Another interesting research resource is the “People also ask” tab.
 Here you’ll find common questions that search engine users ask in relation to the keyword.

-The fourth question, “How do I choose a good foosball table?” seems particularly interesting for content such as an article or post that answers this question in detail.
+The question “Which foosball table is the best” seems particularly interesting for content such as an article or post that answers this question in detail.

 All these analysis options allow us to quickly find relevant keywords.
 Even if you don’t do anything further, this step alone will give you a wide range of options to optimize for.
 Just enter the seed keyword and you’ve got a starting point for the next steps.
 But wait – there’s more.